needle-tools/needle-engine-samples/package/Runtime/Screensharing/README.md

 # Screensharing

-Simple way how to share your screen or a camera with other users.
-The main addition is to be able to project that feed onto a 3D model and not just your screen.
+*Your own Zoom* with Needle Engine:

-## Useage
+Share your screen, a window or a camera (like your webcam) with other connected users.

-`ScreenCapture` component that requires `VideoPlayer` components.
-That defines how the feed will be displayed.
+Screensharing also includes audio sharing.

-## Voice
+## Usage

-There is `Voip` component that you can use as well.
+The `ScreenCapture` component requires a `VideoPlayer` component which defines where or how your video will be rendered.